understrap/understrap.github.io/docs/README.md

 # Introduction

 Welcome to Understrap.
-UnderStrap is a WordPress theme framework.
-It based on Bootstrap 4 and the starter theme Underscores.
-All glued together by npm, Gulp and Sass.
+Understrap is a WordPress theme framework.
+It's based on Bootstrap 4 and the starter theme Underscores.
+All glued together by npm and Sass.

-You can use it as starter theme itself and build your own design theme on top of it.
-Or you use it as parent theme framework and create your own child theme for UnderStrap.
+You can use it as a starter theme itself and build your own design theme on top of it.
+Or you can use it as a parent theme framework and create your own child theme for Understrap.
 We recommend the second route in this documentation.

 - Latest version: <img src="https://img.shields.io/github/package-json/v/understrap/understrap.svg?style=popout-square" alt="latest version"/><br/>
 - Dependencies: <a href="https://david-dm.org/understrap/understrap#info=devDependencies" target="_blank"><img src="https://img.shields.io/david/understrap/understrap.svg?style=popout-square" alt="dependency check"/></a><br/>